The Federal Republic of Germany and North Korea established diplomatic relations on 1 March 2001.

 Germany is supporting, both bilaterally and under the auspices of the EU’s Common Foreign and Security Policy, endeavours by the international community to persuade North Korea to negotiate seriously on ending its nuclear weapons programme.
 At the same time, Germany is endeavouring to induce North Korea to enter into dialogue with the international community on the human rights situation in the country.

-In response to the expansion of North Korea’s nuclear arsenal, the international community has tightened its sanctions against the country.
+In response to the expansion of North Korea’s nuclear arsenal, the international community imposed tough sanctions against the country.

 In the past, a number of North Korean academics were allowed to spend several months in Germany as guest researchers.
 These visits have been significantly reduced in recent times.